 Linked Data as the solution

-Linked Data as (RDF) provides a solution to the limitations in the CDISC standards.
+Linked Data as RDF provides a solution to the limitations in the CDISC standards.
 RDF ontologies facilitate the modeling and representation of real-world clinical trials concepts, entities and relationships.
 Meaning (semantics) becomes integral to the data itself, which includes code lists, terminology and metadata intimately connected with results data.
-When validation rules are employed on top this data, the result is highly quality, valid clinical trials results data for submissions and use within organizations.
+When validation rules are employed on top this data, the result is high quality, valid clinical trials results data for submissions and use within organizations.

 Linked Data is also a potential solution to the many issues facing the antiquated V5 SAS Transport Format (3), by including provenance and audit trail, flexibility and extensibility for evolving requirements, support for integration from multiple sources across the data lifecycle, and robust metadata.

-Storage of clinical trials data as Linked Data represents a paradigm shift from the SDTM model.
-As an example, the RELREC domain becomes complete unnecessary , replaced by integral metadata and explicit linkages within the data.
+The exchange of clinical trials data as Linked Data represents a paradigm shift from the SDTM model.
 Linked Data provides flexible model for data with high validity.
 How do we get there from where we are now?

 PhUSE CSS Project: Clinical Trials Data as RDF (CTDasRDF)

 The CTDasRDF project officially started at the PhUSE CSS conference in Silver Spring Maryland on March, 2017.
-SDTM was chosen as the staring point because it is one of the most mature and widely adopted of the CDISC models (2).
+SDTM was chosen as the starting point because it is one of the most mature and widely adopted of the CDISC models (2).
 It is more stable than ADaM, the implementation of which varies highly between studies and companies.
 SDTM data to support the project was immediately available thanks to the previous efforts of the PhUSE Scripts project (https://github.com/phuse-org/phuse-scripts/tree/master/data/sdtm/cdiscpilot01).

-Instead of mapping the existing SDTM model and example data into directly into RDF, the project instead chose to model the concepts needed to support SDTM creation.
+Instead of mapping the existing SDTM model and example data into directly into RDF, the project models the concepts needed to support SDTM creation.
 Modeling the clinical trials concepts and entities means the approach can be extended past SDTM and applied with relative ease to other standards or phases in the clinical trial data lifecycle.
 Standards become embedded with the data and processes, meaning they can be applied earlier in the process, instead of waiting until nearer the time of the submission to then create data in the proper form (in a sense, "validating as you go").
 Future implementation may propagate outward from this project in the direction of data collection, the protocol, and clinical study design, or just as easily in the other direction toward analysis datasets, results presentation, and publication.

 Project deliverables extend beyond prototyping the creation of highly-valid data for select domains.
 The data and methods for

-creating the relevant sections of the DEFINE document and a supporting ontology will also be delivered by the conclusion of the project, scheduled for March 2018 CSS conference.
+creating the relevant sections of the define.xml document and a supporting ontology will also be delivered by the conclusion of the project, scheduled for March 2018 CSS conference.
 The value proposition for the project will be detailed in a White Paper and includes:

 Conversion of a minimum of two SDTM Domains from the CDISCPILOT01 data files.
 The resulting graph data will leverage preexisting work like SDTM terminology as RDF, available from CDISC.org.
 The project will evaluate alignment with other ontologies such as the NCI thesaurus, BRIDG, FHIR (if stable), a time ontology (for temporal concepts) and others as deemed necessary.
 The project will avoid SDTM domains that rely on large coding dictionaries since these would negatively impact project scope.
 Data will be round-tripped from SDTM source, to graph, and back to SDTM domain for validation of the results.